MOB-Admin/mob-automation/README.md

 This text you see here is *actually* written in Markdown!
 To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ### Version
-1.2.5
+1.2.6

 ### Tech

 * [Ansible] - continius delivery tool

-And of course Dillinger itself is open source with a [public repository] [pubrep] on GitHub.
+And of course MOB provision itself is open source with a [public repository] [pubrep] on GitHub.

 ### Installation